Super Cub (novel series): Super Cub Rei

-A spin-off manga by Sakae Saito, titled Super Cub Rei, began serialization on the Comic Newtype website on April 29, 2022.
+A spin-off manga by Sakae Saito, titled Super Cub Rei, was serialized on the Comic Newtype website from April 29, 2022, to January 12, 2024.
 The manga focuses on the character Reiko years before she met Koguma and Shii.

 Anime

 An anime adaptation by Studio Kai was announced on November 20, 2019.
 The series was directed by Toshiro Fujii, with Toshizō Nemoto handling series composition, Tōru Imanishi designing the characters, and Tomohisa Ishikawa and ZAQ composing the music.
 It aired from April 7 to June 23, 2021 on AT-X, Tokyo MX, TV Aichi, KBS Kyoto, and BS11.
 The opening theme song, "Mahō no Kaze" (まほうのかぜ), was performed by Akane Kumada, while the ending theme song, "Haru e no Dengon" (春への伝言), was performed by the main cast members Yuki Yomichi, Ayaka Nanase, and Natsumi Hioka.
 The series ran for 12 episodes.
-Funimation licensed the series, releasing new episodes on Wednesdays.
+Funimation streamed the series, releasing new episodes on Wednesdays.

 A Blu-ray box set containing all 12 episodes in the series was released in Japan on August 25, 2021.
 A Blu-ray collection with both the original Japanese audio and an English dub was released in North America by Funimation on May 31, 2022.

-Episode list
+Episodes

 Reception

 The Asahi Shimbun described the first novel as a realistic story told with simple and honest language, showing the changes in the life of Koguma as she expands and explores the world opened up to her after she buys the Super Cub.

 The anime series received generally positive reviews.
 Briana Lawrence at The Mary Sue described the first five episodes as "a warm hug delivered at 20 MPH", praising the series for its celebrations of small victories in the life of Koguma and how those change the character's outlook on life.
 At Anime News Network, Mercedez Clewis called it "the anime to watch this year", going on to call the first episode "a masterpiece of a premiere", full of "a lot of truly beautiful moments where...[the art and colors]...come together to make really striking, evocative scenes".

 Another Anime Review was mixed regarding the setup of the series.
 While praising the beautiful animation, they complained about possibly "lazy writing and/or sloppy production" due to Koguma's living situation.
 However, they praised the overarching plot of Koguma finding her world opening up due to her purchase of the Super Cub bike, ending with "There's a lot to love here, folks."
 In his review for Motor Biscuit, a motorcycle enthusiast website, Matthew Skwarczek praised the details showing Koguma learning how to use and take care of her bike, stating the "show gets motorcycle riders".